Main content

-Frizz happens when the hair cuticle is raised.
-Each strand has layers like shingles on a roof that when lifted, allow moisture and nourishing product ingredients to seep in.
-Ideally, with healthy hair, the cuticle lifts up only temporarily so that dirt, grime, and grease can’t penetrate, and then things like cool water, conditioner, and hair oils help seal it back up to lock nutrients in.
+Frizz occurs when the hair cuticle is raised.
+Each strand has layers like shingles on a roof that, when lifted, allow moisture and nourishing product ingredients to seep in.
+Ideally, with healthy hair, the cuticle lifts up only temporarily so that dirt, grime and grease can’t penetrate, and then things like cool water, conditioner and hair oils help seal it back up to lock nutrients in.
 When the cuticle is damaged or certain hair habits become the norm, frizz can develop.
-We mentioned damage and not letting styles set properly as a few causes, but others include friction from sleeping on rough fabrics, using terry cloth towels to dry natural hair, and washing with water that’s too hot.
+We mentioned damage and not letting styles set properly as a few causes, but others include friction from sleeping on rough fabrics, using terry cloth towels to dry natural hair and washing with water that’s too hot.
 Additionally, while having low porosity hair means that hair soaks up moisture easily, it can also cause frizz.

 When damage is the cause of your frizzy hair, it may be a bit hard to reverse, but it’s doable.
 With the best products for curly frizzy hair and consistent care, smoothing curls is a feat you can definitely conquer.